javelit/docs/content/develop/concepts/architecture/widget-behavior.md

 If your script rerun calls a widget function with changed parameters or calls a widget function that wasn't used on the last script run:

-1. Jeamlit will build the frontend and backend parts of the widget, using its default value.
+1. Javelit will build the frontend and backend parts of the widget, using its default value.
-2. If the widget has been assigned a key, Jeamlit will check if that key already exists in Session State.
+2. If the widget has been assigned a key, Javelit will check if that key already exists in Session State.
    a.
-If it exists and is not currently associated with another widget, Jeamlit will assign that key's value to the widget.
+If it exists and is not currently associated with another widget, Javelit will assign that key's value to the widget.
    b.
 Otherwise, it will assign the default value to the key in `st.session_state` (creating a new key-value pair or overwriting an existing one).
 3. If there are args or kwargs for a callback function, they are computed and saved at this point in time.
 4. The widget value is then returned by the function.